pure-data/deken/README.md

 by following these steps:

 - Navigate to `Help -> Find Packages` and search for an external
-- Hover your mouse over one of the search results
+- Right-Click one of the search results
-- At the bottom of the search window, a download link will appear
+- Select "Copy package URL" to copy the link to the downloadable file to your clipboard
-- Remember this link! (e.g. http://puredata.info/Members/the-bfg/software/frobscottle[v1.10].dek)
+- Download the packge from the copied link
-- Append `.asc` to the link (e.g. http://puredata.info/Members/the-bfg/software/frobscottle[v1.10].dek.asc)
+- Back in the deken search results, select "Copy OpenGPG signature URL"
-- Download the GPG-signature from the link (besides the downloaded archive)
+- Download the GPG-signature from the copied link to the same location as the package
 - Run `gpg --verify` on the downloaded file

 If the signature is correct, you can decide yourself whether you actually trust the person who signed: